wfondrie/perc2ssl/README.md

 optional arguments:
   -h, --help            show this help message and exit --data_dir DATA_DIR, -d DATA_DIR
                         Path to the MS data files.
+The default is '..'.
 ```